 11

-This module covers the basic SLAX commit script operation including how to develop SLAX commit scripts that perform transient and persistent changes and how to configure and enable SLAX commit scripts.
+This module describes how Python commit scripts can perform different actions.
+Further, the module explains how to develop Python commit scripts that perform configuration changes, and how to configure and enable Python commit scripts.

 12